jonimoreira/specs/2_5_0/docs/source/ontology.rst

 ------
 Multi-Level Healthcare Information Modeling

 The root concept.
 The abstract idea of MLHIM 2.x.
+All of the MLHIM2 classes are subclasses of this class.

 --
 RM